pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

 #### Property Matching

 It is all good when we have similar names and types, but what if we want something more dynamic?
-We have often classes which we want to copy properties from another class, but the names are different.
+We have often classes where copying is useful but names differ from class to class.
+Furthermore, our current copier gives us little control over which properties actually get copied over to the child class.
+We may want to avoid sending over certain properties, even if they match in name and type.

-Such as this class:
+Here's an example of some of our current version's limitations:
 ```csharp
 public class PersonMatch
 {